 Tips & Tricks for Adding and Importing entries

-Gamepedia is part of the Services menu (found under the main menu of most applications) with a search option which means you can highlight text in a program and go into the program's main menu to choose Services > Search Selection with Gamepedia to start a search with your selected text in Gamepedia.
+Bookpedia is part of the Services menu (found under the main menu of most applications) with a search option which means you can highlight text in a program, go into the program's main menu to choose Services > Search Selection with Bookpedia and start a search with your selected text in Bookpedia.

-Gamepedia will accept any highlit text dragged over its dock icon to start a search, much like the Services menu option described above.
-(For example, you're reading an article online which mentions a game you want to add to your wish list.
-Select the title, drag it over the Gamepedia icon in the dock and the search will start automatically.)
+Bookpedia will accept any highlit text dragged over its dock icon to start a search, much like the Services menu option described above.
+(For example, you're reading an article online which mentions a book you want to add to your wish list.
+Select the title, drag it over the Bookpedia icon in the dock and the search will start automatically.)

 To make your search more successful, use the 'Limit To' drop down menu in the search window when available.
 (Not all search sites provide this option.)
 When set to "Title", for example, the search returns only results that match the title entered into the search field.